zellwk/css-reset/README.md

 # Zell's personal CSS Reset

 This repository contains the CSS Reset file that I use for all my frontend projects.
+For more info, read this [blog post](https://zellwk.com/blog/css-reset).

 ## Installation